zachkklein/Movie-Finder/README.md

 ### Dependencies/Installing

-Users will be required to download Flask prior to utilizing the program
+Users will be required to download Flask, pandas, and numpy prior to utilizing the program

 ```
 pip install Flask
+pip intsall pandas
+pip install numpy
 ```